ibm-cloud-docs/Registry/registry_tokens.md

 1. Create a service ID, see [`ibmcloud iam service-id-create`](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_service_id_create).

-2. Assign service policies to the service ID to control the level of access that is allowed when the service ID is used to authenticate with {{site.data.keyword.registrylong}}, see [Managing service ID access policies](/docs/iam?topic=iam-serviceidpolicy).
+2. Assign service policies to the service ID to control the level of access that is allowed when the service ID is used to authenticate with {{site.data.keyword.registrylong}}, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).

-3. Create a service ID API key, see [Managing service ID API keys](/docs/iam?topic=iam-serviceidapikeys#serviceidapikeys) and [`ibmcloud iam service-api-key-create`](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_service_api_key_create).
+3. Create a service ID API key, see [Creating and working with service IDs](/docs/account?topic=account-serviceids) and [`ibmcloud iam service-api-key-create`](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_service_api_key_create).

 ## Automating access to your namespaces by using user API keys
 {: #registry_access_user_apikey}